OrangeBurrito/sveltekitblog/src/posts/bords.md

 photographs of non-baby Darwin are either of him as decrepit old man or as a balding, middle-aged man. -->

 <img src="https://i.imgur.com/MlVAhKz.jpg"/>
-<p class="image-caption">Birds are a spectrum, explained with Darwin's finches</p>
+<p class="image-caption">One of the few cases where the spectrum theory rings true</p>

-As with the finches, birds are a spectrum.
-If you take a picture of each bird species and line them up, you'll have a bird gradient.
+In the illustrated version of Richard Dawkins' [The Magic of Reality](https://www.goodreads.com/book/show/13546897-the-illustrated-magic-of-reality), there's a great section displaying what would happen if you lined up photos of all your ancestors, from the latest edition (you), to the first reptile that crawled out of the sea.
+As you flip through each one (at incredible speeds), it resembles a gradient of creatures, morphing from one form to the next.

-And they all evolved from only a few surviving pterosaurs.
+We can do the same with the finches.
+If you line them up, it looks like the chonk chart in avian form (pictured above).

-The process by which the lucky pterosaurs morphed into birds was an excruciatingly slow one.
+The process by which the lucky archaeopteryxes morphed into birds was an excruciatingly slow one.
 Thankfully, it already happened!
 A few million generations of pterosaurs kept mutating until voila, birds!
 But what about the in-between stages?
 Natural selection only picks its best, so each version